kdw2060/hassio-addons/hass-addon-calendar/DOCS.md

 ## Caldav

-I only tested against my own e-mail/caldav provider (GMX), it should probably work for other caldav-providers as well, but without testing I'm not sure of that.
+I only tested against my own e-mail/caldav provider (GMX).
+If you hit an issue with your caldav provider or selfhosted server check out the closed issues or feel free to open a new issue.
+Other users might be able to help you.

+### Apple icloud caldav

+To obtain the caldavUrl for your icloud calendar, follow the explanation in [the highest voted answer on this forum](https://askubuntu.com/questions/911567/how-to-sync-icloud-calendar).
+Your url should look like https://**\*\*\***.icloud.com/{dsid}/calendars/{calendarName}/ (Don’t forget to include the trailing forward slash).
+If you have trouble finding the right url, take a look at the solution in [this closed issue](https://github.com/kdw2060/hassio-addons/issues/10).

+Also make sure to generate an app-specific password like explained there and use this as the password you set in the add-on config.

 ## Baikal

 The add-on uses the jcal format querying the server.
 Make sure this plugin is installed in your Baikal instance.
 See [Baikal Plugin Info](https://sabre.io/dav/ics-export-plugin/) for more information.

-### Apple icloud caldav

-To obtain the caldavUrl for your icloud calendar, follow the explanation in [the highest voted answer on this forum](https://askubuntu.com/questions/911567/how-to-sync-icloud-calendar).
-Your url should look like https://**\*\*\***.icloud.com/{dsid}/calendars/{calendarName}/ (Don’t forget to include the trailing forward slash).

-Also make sure to generate an app-specific password like explained there and use this as the password you set in the add-on config.

 ## Google Calendar